 Scientists are working on other immunotherapy treatments for prostate cancer.
 The prospects include:

-A pair of drugs that work in a similar way to Keytruda.
+There is also a pair of drugs that work in a similar way to Keytruda.
 They help the immune cells get around substances that would block them from attacking the cancer.
 One is called nivolumab (Opdivo).
 Like Keytruda, it keeps the PD-1 protein out of your immune cells’ way.
 The other half of the pair is ipilimumab (Yervoy).
 It blocks another protein that gets in the way, CTL-4.
 The drug combo has shown promise in initial tests, but it needs more trials.

 PROSTVAC is a treatment vaccine that powers up immune cells to attack cancer.
 It works a lot like Provenge does.
 One big study didn’t pan out.
 But doctors are trying it out as a combo with other drugs, including Yervoy.